jangala-dev/lua-fibers/EXECUTION.md

 * `exec.command` asserts that it is called from inside a fiber.
 * The `Scope` returned by `Scope.current()` at that point is recorded.
-* A `defer` handler is registered on that scope which:
+* A `finally` handler is registered on that scope which:

   * performs a best-effort shutdown of the process; and
   * closes any streams owned by the command; and